jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Enumeration attacks / provoking unsubscription
 A malicious person can send a bunch of forged ARF reports to a known complaint FBL addresses and try to guess a Message-ID/CFBL-Feedback-ID.
-He might try to do a mass-unsubscription of a complete marketing list.
-This is also an already existing problem with the current FBL implementation.
+He might try to do a mass-unsubscription/suspension, if there is such an automatic in place.
+This is also an already existing problem with the current FBL implementation and/or the One-Click-Unsubscription {{?RFC8058}}.

-The receiving broadcast marketing lists operator/mail sender must take appropriated measures.
+The receiving mail sender MUST take appropriated measures.

 As a countermeasure it is recommended that the Message-ID and, if used, CFBL-Feedback-ID uses a hard to forge component such as an {{?HMAC=RFC2104}} using a secret key, instead of a plain-text string, to make an enumeration attack impossible.

-If it is impossible for the broadcast marketing lists operator/mail sender to use a hard to forge component, the broadcast marketing lists operator/mail sender should take measures to avoid enumeration attacks.
+If it is impossible for the mail sender to use a hard to forge component, the mail sender should take measures to avoid enumeration attacks.

 ## GDPR and other data-regulation laws
 Providing such a header itself doesn't produce a data-regulation law problem.